 For the face, I am using inexpensive craft felt sheets.
 Trace a large circle for the face.
 Using a sharp pair of scissors cut out the felt circles that will make the faces.

 I have made these Felt faces before, and they tend to fray after multiple uses.
-To avoid that, I am giving the felt some sturdiness by adhering it onto cardboard from a cereal box using a strong liquid glue.
+To avoid that, I am giving the felt some sturdiness by adhering it thin cardboard from a cereal box using a strong liquid glue.
+I have more details about glues in my previous post How to glue Felt together.

 Press down the felt firmly to adhere and let dry for a few minutes.